ccrysisa/ccrysisa.github.io/content/posts/riscv/how-to-make-a-oerv-iso.md

 ---
-title: "How to make a OERV General ISO"
+title: "How to make a OERV General ISO image"
 subtitle:
 date: 2024-10-15T19:22:12+08:00
 slug: 457840c